Skip to main content

 How much is a contractor bond in New York?

 New York has no statewide contractor bond.
 In NYC, the $20,000 home improvement contractor bond costs $150-$900 annually.
 With excellent credit (750+), expect $150-$300 (0.75-1.5%).
 Good credit (680-749) costs $300-$600 (1.5-3%).
 Fair credit (620-679) pays $600-$900 (3-4.5%).
-Alternatively, contractors can enroll in the DCWP Trust Fund for a flat $200 fee instead of purchasing a surety bond.
-For detailed pricing across all states, see our surety bond cost guide at /surety-bond-cost/.
+Alternatively, contractors can enroll in the DCWP Trust Fund for a flat $200 enrollment fee — renewals are free when the fund balance exceeds $2 million.
+For detailed pricing across all states, see our surety bond cost guide.

 How to get a contractor license bond in New York?